 - Red wine, mineral water at dinner

 - Adventure trips, massage, spas, etc. replacing lift tickets on weather days

 You are responsible for your inbound and outbound international flights (our agents can assist you), required travel insurance and lunches.

 - Backpack (24-36 liter) with external harness straps for carrying skis or board and helmet while hiking.

 - Collapsible trekking poles for snowboarders (Black Diamond suggested)

-*Avalanche transceiver, shovel and probe are available to rent. $140 for the kit or $50 per item.
+*Avalanche transceiver, shovel and probe are available to rent for $140.

-We suggest Dakine Heli Pro II 28 Liters with deployable helmet carry if you are looking to purchase a new pack.
+We suggest Dakine Heli Pro or Poacher with deployable helmet carry if you are looking to purchase a new pack.